 Unfortunately, since medical marijuana is not federally legal, insurance companies will not cover any of the costs at this time.
 With federal legalization not far off, this could definitely be a possibility in the future once recreational use is approved in the U.S.

 Any qualifying resident of Mississippi, may apply to receive a medical marijuana card (including minors;,with a caregiver).
 To qualify for medical marijuana in Mississippi, a person must have a debilitating medical condition defined by the state.

 Only you and your medical marijuana physician who certifies you will know that you are a Mississippi medical marijuana patient, as this is protected under HIPAA.
 It is under the discretion of your employer to drug test, and will ultimately be their say if they recognize your medical card as a form of medication.

-The Mississippi Medical Marijuana Initiative 65 does not affect an employer’s ability to restrict the use of marijuana by employees.
+The Mississippi Medical Marijuana Act ( SB 2095) does not affect an employer’s ability to restrict the use of marijuana by employees.
 You can still be fired for cannabis consumption if your job prohibits it.
-Please confirm with your employer’s rules concerning the use of medical marijuana for their employees
+Please confirm with your employer’s rules concerning the use of medical marijuana for their employees.

 No. At present, there is no provision for home cultivation, and that is unlikely to change.
 Only medical cannabis businesses with a license from the Department of Health to grow marijuana can cultivate it.